NREL/WaterTAP3/watertap3/docs/source/unit_models/chemical_addition.rst

 Unit Parameters
 --------------------

-There are two unit parameters:
+There are four unit parameters:

 * ``"chemical_name"`` - the name of the chemical to be added: